How To Train Your Employees To Become Managers

 Author Mary K. Pratt echoes this sentiment in regards to affordable training, outlining six creative and low-cost ways you can encourage learning.
 If you can’t offer training in house, provide incentives for employees to learn on their own.
 Give them a book allowance, or time off to attend conferences.
 Pay for online courses or encourage them to use free options like Coursera.
 Reward employees if they complete online courses or certifications.

-Whether you bring a trainer in or use access to online courses, the promise of training is both an incentive for employees and way to build key skills in your future managers.
+Whether you bring a trainer in or use access to online courses, the promise of training is both an incentive for employees and a way to build key skills in your future managers.
 Investing time and money into training your employees also makes a clear statement on how valuable they are.

 Managers of people are also managers of time, and helping your employees learn to use their own time wisely now will embed time management principles that will help them later, when they are a manager.

 Teach your employees to break their job down into smaller tasks.
 In a sense, they are learning how to delegate their time to themselves to be more productive.
-When they become manager, they are able to delegate tasks to other people in the same way.
+When they become managers, they are able to delegate tasks to other people in the same way.

 Help your employees learn to discern which tasks are the most important and must be done first, and which can wait until later.
 You might start by prioritizing their tasks for them and explaining why you have ordered them in this manner.
 As time goes on, let them prioritize tasks on their own.

-3. Goal setting.
+3. Goal setting

 Goals can be as small as not taking a personal call during working hours, or as large as getting all the new stock on the shelves by the end of the shift.
 They might be number-based productivity goals or more overt time management goals.